aspose-slides/Aspose.Slides-Documentation/net/developer-guide/presentation-content/powerpoint-shapes/shape-animation/_index.md

 ### **Animations in Aspose.Slides**

-* Aspose.Slides provides the classes and types you need to work with animations under the [Aspose.Slides.Animation](http://www.aspose.com/api/net/slides/aspose.slides.animation/) namespace,
+* Aspose.Slides provides the classes and types you need to work with animations under the [Aspose.Slides.Animation](https://reference.aspose.com/slides/net/aspose.slides.animation/) namespace,
 * Aspose.Slides provides over **150 animation effects** under the [EffectType](https://apireference.aspose.com/slides/net/aspose.slides.animation/effecttype) enumeration.
-These effects are effectively the same effects used in PowerPoint or their equivalents.
+These effects are essentially the same (or equivalent) effects used in PowerPoint.

 ## **Apply Animation to TextBox**

 Aspose.Slides for .NET allows you to apply animation to the text in a shape.

 1. Create an instance of the [Presentation](http://www.aspose.com/api/net/slides/aspose.slides/) class.
-2. Obtain a slide reference through its index.
+2. Get a slide's reference through its index.
 3. Add a `rectangle` [IAutoShape](https://apireference.aspose.com/slides/net/aspose.slides/iautoshape).
 4. Add text to [IAutoShape.TextFrame](https://apireference.aspose.com/slides/net/aspose.slides/iautoshape/properties/textframe).
 5. Get a main sequence of effects.
 6. Add an animation effect to [IAutoShape](https://apireference.aspose.com/slides/net/aspose.slides/iautoshape).
-7. Change an effect [TextAnimation.BuildType](https://apireference.aspose.com/slides/net/aspose.slides.animation/textanimation/properties/buildtype) property to the value from [BuildType Enumeration](https://apireference.aspose.com/slides/net/aspose.slides.animation/buildtype).
+7. Set the [TextAnimation.BuildType](https://apireference.aspose.com/slides/net/aspose.slides.animation/textanimation/properties/buildtype) property to the value from [BuildType Enumeration](https://apireference.aspose.com/slides/net/aspose.slides.animation/buildtype).
 8. Write the presentation to disk as a PPTX file.

-This C# code shows you how to apply the `Fade` effect to AutoShape and set the text animation to `By 1st Level Paragraphs` value:
+This C# code shows you how to apply the `Fade` effect to AutoShape and set the text animation to the *By 1st Level Paragraphs* value:

 ```c#
 // Instantiates a presentation class that represents a presentation file.